Predhelt/Test-Eclipse-Project/README.md

 # Test-Eclipse-Project
-First repository of code that I made using Eclipse.
-This project is a sorter using heaps.
+This repository is code of an object that creates nodes with basic setters and getters.